 Inappropriate or Disruptive Behavior Levels

 1 2 3 4

 Academic Dishonesty (e.g. cheating or plagiarizing) Х Х Х

-Alcohol Under the influence, using, or possession selling х

-Assault or Battery х Х

-Bullying Х Х Х

-D D: // Bus Disruptions Minor disruption on the bus (e.g. eating, drinking, benign too loud, standing, throwing objects from the bus) Serious disruption on the bus Х Х Х Classroom Disruption (e.g. talking out loud in class or talking out of turn, throwing objects, and other behavior that distracts from student learning) Х X Х Defiance of Authority and/or Insubordination (e.g. non-violent/non-physical, talking back to school staff, failure to follow directions, failure to respond to school staff questions or requests, refusal to participate in classroom activities, etc.) X X X Disrespectful Behavior (e.g. verbal insults or put-downs, including the use of profane or offensive language; picking on, bothering, teasing, or distracting other students; making inappropriate gestures or comments, and other behavior that is rude or disrespectful) x × x Dress Code Violation Х Х Electronic Device Use at Unauthorized Times Х Х False Activation of a Fire Alarm Х Х Fighting Physical aggression (e.g. pushing, and shoving) More serious fighting (may include incidents involving minor injuries Х х Х Hallway Misbehavior.
-Running, Making Excessive Noise, or Loitering Х Х Х Harassment based Race, Ethnicity, Gender, Sexual Orientation, Disability, or Religion Against Members of the School Community Х Х Х Illegal Drugs or Controlled Substances • Under the Influence, Using, or Possessing • Selling Х Х Х Lying to, Giving False Information to, or Misleading School Personnel Х Х Х Property Damage Intentional Damage or Defacement of Another Person's or School Property (less than \$50) Х х
+1 1 Alcohol Under the influence, using, or possession selling Х Assault or Battery х х Bullying Х Х Х Bus Disruptions Minor disruption on the bus (e.g. eating, drinking, benign too loud, standing, throwing objects from the bus) Serious disruption on the bus х х х Classroom Disruption (e.g. talking out loud in class or talking out of turn, throwing objects, and other behavior that distracts from student learning) х х х Defiance of Authority and/or Insubordination (e.g. non-violent/non-physical, talking back to school staff, failure to follow directions, failure to respond to school staff questions or requests, refusal to participate in classroom activities, etc.) х х х Disrespectful Behavior (e.g. verbal insults or put-downs, including the use of profane or offensive language; picking on, bothering, teasing, or distracting other students; making inappropriate gestures or comments, and other behavior that is rude or disrespectful) x x x Dress Code Violation Х Х Electronic Device Use at Unauthorized Times Х Х False Activation of a Fire Alarm Х Х Fighting Physical aggression (e.g. pushing, and shoving) More serious fighting (may include incidents involving minor injuries Х x Х Hallway Misbehavior.
+Running, Making Excessive Noise, or Loitering Х х х Harassment based Race, Ethnicity, Gender, Sexual Orientation, Disability, or Religion Against Members of the School Community х Х х

-Intentional Damage or Defacement of Another Person's or School Property (more than \$50) Sexually-Based Behaviors Sexual Harassment (eg unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal, written, or physical conduct of a sexual nature) Sexual Assault x x х Tardiness • Persistent or excessive tardiness to class/school X Х Theft Less than \$50 Greater than \$50 х х Х Trespassing Х Х Tobacco Possession or Use • Under the Influence, Using, or Possessing • Selling х х Unexcused Absence from School or Cutting Class Х Х Х Weapons, Firearms, and Explosives Bringing or possessing fireworks Igniting fireworks Bringing, possessing, or using other explosives (non-fireworks) Threat or false report related to explosives Bringing, possessing, or using firearms Bringing or using other deadly weapons Possessing other deadly weapons X X
+Illegal Drugs or Controlled Substances • Under the Influence, Using, or Possessing • Selling х х Х Lying to, Giving False Information to, or Misleading School Personnel Х Х Х Property Damage Intentional Damage or Defacement of Another Person's or School Property (less than \$50) Intentional Damage or Defacement of Another Person's or School Property (more than \$50) х х Sexually-Based Behaviors • Sexual Harassment (eg unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal, written, or physical conduct of a sexual nature) • Sexual Assault × x X Tardiness • Persistent or excessive tardiness to class/school Х Х Theft Less than \$50 Greater than \$50 х х Х Trespassing Х Х Tobacco Possession or Use Under the Influence, Using, or Possessing Selling Х х Unexcused Absence from School or Cutting Class Х Х Х Weapons, Firearms, and Explosives Bringing or possessing fireworks Igniting fireworks Bringing, possessing, or using other explosives (non-fireworks) Threat or false report related to explosives Bringing, possessing, or using firearms Bringing or using other deadly weapons Possessing other deadly weapons X X sections 48900, 48900.2, 48900.3, 48900.4, 48900.7 and 48915.
+In some cases, the police will be notified.